Yang Kui: Return to Taiwan

-Yang returned to Taiwan in 1927, joining the Union of Taiwanese Farmers.
+Yang returned to Taiwan in 1927, joining the Taiwan Peasants’ Association.
 In 1928, he was elected to the committee of the Taiwanese Cultural Association, through which in 1929 he met his mentor Lai He.
 Both organizations were later disbanded in March 1931 by the colonial government in their suppression of Taiwanese communists.
 With radicalism having been suppressed, Yang began again to write heavily.

 Writing

 Yang Kui's debut in Japanese literary circles was through his work Jiyū rōdōsha no seikatsu danmen (A Slice of the Life of Free Laborers), which was published in 1927 in the official magazine of the Journalists Association of Tokyo, Gōgai.

 In 1932, Yang published his work The Newspaper Boy in Taiwan xinminbao (Taiwan New People's News).
 It was published in Chinese as Songbaofu.
 Yang published under the name Yang Kui instead of his original name Yang Gui, having been convinced to do so by Lai He.
-In 1934, The Newspaper Boy won second prize in the Tokyo leftist magazine Bungaku hyōron.
+In 1934, his short story “The Newspaper Carrier” (新聞配達夫) was selected for the Tokyo Bungaku hyōron (文學評論) magazine, marking the first time a Taiwanese writer entered the mainstream literary field in Japan.
+It was during this period that he first used the pen name "Yang Kuei", and it helped to establish Yang Kuei's reputation as a novelist.

+Yang Kuei began writing in Japanese, and his early works included essays, short stories, and novels.
+After World War II, he continued to write, but he was arrested for his involvement in social movements and for publishing the "Peace Declaration".
+While in prison, his Chinese writing skills matured.
+His short story "The Indomitable Rose" (originally titled "Spring Light Can't Be Confined") was included in high school Chinese textbooks, marking the first instance of a work by a Taiwanese writer from the Japanese rule period being selected for textbooks.
+Yang Kuei was a self-described "socialist with a humanitarian heart."
+He believed that literature should be written from the perspective of the people, and he used his writing to expose social injustice and the suffering and oppression of the working class.
+No. 38 of Taiwan Literature: English Translation Series (2016) is a special issue dedicated to Yang Kuei.

 Yang was influenced by Russian realist literature, Karl Marx's Capital, and Japanese proletarian movements, using them to influence his socialist ideas.
 He had also been influenced by anarchism, having read Mikhail Bakunin and Peter Kropotkin after the death of Ōsugi Sakae.
 Yang identified as a "humanitarian socialist", and associated with Japanese socialists and unionists.
 He defended realism, and believed that literature "had to come from the indigenous soil" instead of being about "the war effort or personal aestheticism".